 We are a group of passionate activists, academics and entrepreneurs who have a long history working in social and environmental justice.

-We are a registered UK social enterprise Community Interest Company (company number 12695530) where tackling social justice and sustainable development are the core drivers of our activities.
+We are a registered UK social enterprise Community Interest Company (company number 12695530) where tackling social justice and sustainable development are the core foundations of our activities.

 Founder and Director